JoshuaKGoldberg/create-typescript-app/docs/Options.md

-# Template Values
+# Options

-All three versions of running `template-typescript-node-package` -[](), [](), and []()- support a shared set of input values.
+All three of `template-typescript-node-package`'s setup scripts -[creation](./Creation.md), [initialization](./Initialization.md), and [migration](./Migration.md)- support a shared set of input options.

+> This page uses `npx template-typescript-node-package` in its code examples, but `pnpm run initialize` and `pnpm run migrate` work the same.

-## Required Values
+## Required Options

-These values will be prompted for interactively if not provided.
+The following required options will be prompted for interactively if not provided as CLI flags.

 ### Base and Mode

-These required flags determine how the creation script will set up and scaffold the repository:
+These required options determine how the creation script will set up and scaffold the repository:

 - `--base`: Whether to scaffold the repository with:
   - `everything` that comes with the template _(recommended)_